 The Arts in Alternative Education Community Partnership is a new funding opportunity for nonprofit organizations that will expand access to arts education for students attending alternative education schools in Oklahoma.
-Proposals are being accepted through September 15, 2022, for requests of up to $25,000 to support arts education programming, training, and more at alternative education school sites as identified by the Oklahoma State Department of Education (OSDE).
+Deadline for proposals has been extended to Friday, October 6, 2023, for requests of up to $25,000 to support arts education programming, training, and more at alternative education school sites as identified by the Oklahoma State Department of Education (OSDE).

 Alternative education school sites serve students who are at a greater risk of not completing high school for a variety of reasons which may include inconsistent housing, traumatic experiences, excessive absences, pregnancy or parenting, juvenile justice involvement, or others.
 These students often require specific educational interventions.
 Arts programs can help these students build new skills and develop healthy methods of creative self-expression through classes like creative writing, painting, photography, music, and theatre, while allowing them to complete a Fine Arts credit—a requirement for high school completion.
 Schools that have participated in the Oklahoma Arts Council’s Arts in Alternative Education grant program report that arts experiences result in increased attendance and higher graduation rates, among other positive student outcomes.